 Students in the Clinical program who wish to be recommended by the Yale faculty for licensing for practice in psychology are expected to obtain at least eight semesters of supervised practicum training in assessment, intervention, and evaluation.
-Such training can be obtained partly through full-time internships and partly through practicum courses of more limited scope offered in the department's clinics and affiliated clinics in the broader Yale New-Haven community.
-Clinical training opportunities within the department occur through research oriented clinics such as the Yale Center for Anxiety and Mood Disorders and the Yale Parenting Center and Child Conduct Clinic.
-In addition, practicum opportunities can be found at The Child Study Center, the Connecticut Mental Health Center, Yale-New Haven Psychiatry Hospital, the West Haven Department of Veterans' Affairs Medical Center, and various other school and community agency or hospital settings in close proximity to the Psychology Department.
-Supervised experience is available in diagnosis and psychotherapy with individuals, couples, families, and groups, as well as in a variety of community consultation activities.
+Such training can be obtained partly through full-time internships and partly through practicum courses of more limited scope offered in the Yale Psychology Department Clinic (YPDC) and affiliated clinics in the broader Yale New-Haven community (for example, the Child Study Center, the Connecticut Mental Health Center, Yale-New Haven Psychiatry Hospital, the Yale Neurology Department, West Haven Department of Veterans’ Affairs Medical Center, and various other school and community agency or hospital settings in close proximity to the Psychology Department).
+Supervised experience is available in evidence- based assessment and psychotherapy with individuals, couples, families, and groups.

 As noted earlier, the particular strengths of this department lie in its research activities, and our graduate training is oriented toward research.
 Students seeking to become qualified in clinical psychology primarily for practice will not find this department optimally suited to their training goals.
 Clinical training of high quality is provided in this research atmosphere.